 Randy Kochevar has expertise in marine biology and conservation, promotion of data literacy, Web development, research, and science communications.
 He brings passion for science and conservation—as well as a proven ability to make complex scientific concepts engaging and comprehensible for diverse audiences—to his R&D of innovative online educational resources for teachers, students, and the public.
 In the Oceans of Data Institute, Kochevar leads a team that is working to transform K–16 science education to support students' entry into a world of big data through instructional design, research, and strategic partnerships with education and industry leaders.
 Kochevar shares his expertise in helping scientific research programs design and implement effective educational and outreach programs at the national conferences of organizations such as the American Geophysical Union.
 Kochevar earned his BS in Biology from Colorado College and obtained his PhD in Deep-Sea Physiology from University of California-Santa Barbara.

 Amy Busey leads and contributes to a diverse array of initiatives that support teachers in ensuring students’ STEM proficiency and school, college, and career success.
 She brings significant experience in quantitative and qualitative research, strategic dissemination, and promotion of knowledge utilization.
 Her most recent work is deepening understanding of effective strategies to foster students’ data literacy and bridge STEM education research and practice.
 As a member of EDC’s Oceans of Data Institute (ODI) team, Busey was a primary author of ODI’s Visualizing Oceans of Data report—a groundbreaking effort to provide guidelines to support interface and tool designers in bridging cyberinfrastructure to classrooms, enabling students to work with large, high-quality scientific datasets.
-She plays a key role in ODI’s Ocean Tracks project, which developed and tested powerful Web-based visualization and analysis tools derived from state-of-the-art knowledge about how to support student inquiry with data, and is currently engaged in related collaborative work with the Concord Consortium and the University of Minnesota on the CODAP (Common Online Data Analysis Platform).
+She played a key role in ODI’s Ocean Tracks project, which developed and tested powerful Web-based visualization and analysis tools derived from state-of-the-art knowledge about how to support student inquiry with data, and worked collaboratively with the Concord Consortium and the University of Minnesota on the CODAP (Common Online Data Analysis Platform) and with GMRI on the Real World, Real Science project.
+Busey is currently leading EDC’s team on the Building Insights through Observation project and is a researcher on the Streams of Data project.
 Busey is the lead author of the article “Harvesting a Sea of Data” published in the Summer 2015 issue of The Science Teacher.
 Busey holds a BS in Psychology from the University of North Carolina at Chapel Hill and an EdM in Mind, Brain, and Education from the Harvard Graduate School of Education.

-Erin Bardar is leading the Ocean Tracks College Edition curriculum development team.
-She is also project director and curriculum team lead for EDC’s part in the NASA-funded Real World Real Science project.
-Erin brings 10 years of experience in Earth and space science curriculum development, teacher professional development, and education research to her ODI work.
+Erin Bardar led the Ocean Tracks College Edition curriculum development team.
+She was also project director and curriculum team lead for EDC’s part in the NASA-funded Real World Real Science project, and was a key contributor on the Zoom In to Science project.
+She is currently leading curriculum development on the Streams of Data project.
+Erin brings 15 years of experience in Earth and space science curriculum development, teacher professional development, and education research to her ODI work.
 She holds an ScB in Physics from Brown University and a PhD in Astronomy Education Research from Boston University.

-Ginger Fitzhugh brings 13 years of experience evaluating educational projects and programs.
+Ginger Fitzhugh brings 18 years of experience evaluating educational projects and programs.
 Fitzhugh has expertise in evaluating informal and formal education programs in K-12 and higher education settings, and currently specializes in evaluating efforts designed to increase diversity in STEM (science, technology, engineering and math).
-She also has an interest in applying systems principles to evaluation, and recently served as the Program Chair of the American Evaluation Association’s Systems in Evaluation Topical Interest Group.
+Fitzhugh also has an interest in applying systems principles to evaluation, and recently served as the Program Chair of the American Evaluation Association’s Systems in Evaluation Topical Interest Group.
 She brings a strong commitment to the use of research and evaluation as a means of strengthening programs and services for educators and young people.
+She was a research and evaluator on NASA's Real World, Real Science project and is currently an evaluator for the Streams of Data project.
 Fitzhugh received a BA from Swarthmore College, and a Master of Management from the Heller School for Social Policy and Management at Brandeis University.

 Josephine Louie has extensive experience conducting research in education and social science, with a background in quantitative and qualitative research methods.
-Louie is the co-principal investigator of ODI’s Ocean Tracks and the project and research director of Ocean Tracks College Edition, two R&D projects that are creating and studying an online learning resource that provides student-friendly access to large-scale professionally collected marine biology and oceanographic data, funded by the National Science Foundation (NSF).
+Louie leads the Strengthening Data Literacy across the Curriculum (SDLC) and WeatherX projects.
+She is the research lead of the Innovation Pathways to Data Careers (IPDC) project.
+She was the co-principal investigator of ODI’s Ocean Tracks.
 Louie received an AB from Harvard College, a master’s in city planning from Massachusetts Institute of Technology, and an EdM and EdD from the Harvard Graduate School of Education.